Dr. Hussain Farooq’s HF Corporation has crafted its own index of citizenship by investment programs, the Ius Pecuniae Index (IPI).

-The Ius Pecuniae Index reaches a conclusion strikingly different from that of the PWM/James McKay/CS Global CBI Index, the only other index that ranks citizenship by investment programs, where Dominica took the top spot.
+The Ius Pecuniae Index reaches a conclusion strikingly different from that of the PWM/James McKay/CS Global CBI Index where Dominica took the top spot.
 Unlike the CBI Index, the IPI takes settlement rights into account, a metric by which Cyprus and Malta are unrivaled among CIPs.

 For further details, see the press release below:

 Date: 09 January 2018

 HF Corporation, and Ius Pecuniae Research Centre, today presented a new perspective on citizenship with the launch of the first edition of Ius Pecuniae Index.